the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

 - [ ] 3 save experiment json along with weights, and just call it canonical_character_predictor_weights.py and canonical_character_predictor_config.py
     - easiest way to implement would probably be to pass in experiment_config from run_experiment to Model#save_weights
 - [ ] 3 share pre-processing logic in predict() and fit()/evaluate()
+- [ ] 4 add metadata.toml for Brown corpus
+- [-] 4 develop code to create IAM lines from IAM source data
+    - [ ] load in train/val/test ids in IamDataset

 ## Done

 ### 2019 March 1

 - [x] 1 fix bug in IamLines data: replace &quot; with " (only the S3 file has to change)
+- [x] 3 add tqdm progress bar to urlretrieve (some of the downloads take a while)

 ### 2019 Feb 28